randyriback/randyriback/README.md

 🔭 I’m currently working on generative sound art and going deeper into full-stack web development @ [the Recurse Center](https://recurse.com)

-😄 Feel free to check out my <a href="https://randyriback.com">personal website</a> and say "hello"
+📫 Feel free to check out my <a href="https://randyriback.com">personal website</a> and say hello. 😄

 <!--:)